MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 <a href="https://www.bookdepository.com/Ox-Cart-Man-Donald-Hall/9780140504415?ref=grid-view&qid=1665848163492&sr=1-1" rel="nofollow"> Buy on BookDepository</a>

-## The Big Snow, by Berta and Elmer Hader (lexile 710)
+## The Big Snow, by Berta and Elmer Hader

 <img src="https://imgur.com/O2ww5pO.png" width="25%" />

-summary here.
+summary here. (lexile 710)

 <a href="https://www.bookdepository.com/Long-Walk-Water-Linda-Sue-Park/9781786074621?ref=grid-view&qid=1673791097815&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
-<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1016690177" rel="nofollow"> Buy on Orell Füssli</a>
+<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1021354526" rel="nofollow"> Buy on Orell Füssli</a>

 ## A Long Walk to Water: Based on a True Story